Nimbus318/zendoone-landing/README.md

 Both the macOS app and this website are 100% Open Source.

-If you have any concerns about the unsigned app, I encourage you to let an AI (like DeepSeek or ChatGPT) audit the source code.
+If you have any concerns about the unsigned app, I encourage you to let an AI (like ChatGPT or DeepWiki) audit the source code.
 I believe in total transparency and simple, honest tools.

 ---